daniyalas/khiAI-playlist-streamlit/README.md

 ## Limitations
-As of 5th March 2021, Input Boxes in StreamLit can not be hid or removed once displayed.
+As of 5th March 2021, Text Input Boxes in StreamLit can not be hid or removed once displayed.

 This also means that the user can go back up and edit their previous response.